qlikperf/TSEEQ/README.md

 Please see the **__TSEEQ__** **[documentation](https://github.com/qlikperf/TSEEQ/blob/master/TSEEQ%20Documentation.pdf)** for step-by-step instructions for installation and configuration.

 ## Minimum Requirements (one of the following):
-Qlik Sense® Business
-Qlik Sense® Enterprise SaaS
-Qlik Sense® Enterprise Client-Managed
+Qlik Sense® Business, Qlik Sense® Enterprise SaaS, Qlik Sense® Enterprise Client-Managed and QlikView
-QlikView

 **__TSEEQ__** works with Cloud (SaaS), Desktop and on-premise Windows Server product variants of Qlik Sense and QlikView.